Join today and get outside at one of our 60+ wildlife sanctuaries. New Individual and Family memberships are just $35! Start your membership

 What Makes This Land Special

 Open greenspace is increasingly a rare commodity in Massachusetts’ urban cities; Lowell ranks 304 out of 351 towns in Massachusetts in percentage of protected open space.
 The opportunity to add a parcel of this size is unlikely to come around again.
-Preserving this land resonates strongly with the goals of Mass Audubon’s Action Agenda through our Nature in the City initiative.
+Preserving this land resonates strongly with the goals of Mass Audubon’s Action Agenda through our through our Nature in the City initiative.
 It will:

 • Restore a natural forested landscape, significantly expanding the tree canopy and the amount of greenhouse gases it can absorb and cooling it can provide.